onfork/ipv6-hosts_wiki/GGC.md

     r?---sn-[isp name]-[loc][x].googlevideo.com

-1. `[isp name]` is the encoded ISP name, convertion rules are same as [[SN domains]], the length varies.
+1. `[isp name]` is the encoded ISP name, conversion rules are same as [[SN domains]], the length varies.
-2. `[loc]` is the encoded [IATA airport code], same convertion rules, the length is `3`.
+2. `[loc]` is the encoded [IATA airport code], same conversion rules, the length is `3`.
 3. `[x]` is the encoded number of server group, length is `1`.

-> See [convertion code].
+> See [conversion code].

-Common GGC server domains convertion result table
+Common GGC server domains conversion result table
 ```
 | IPv6 Prefix              | ISP NAME           | GGC Serial Number  |
 | ------------------------ | ------------------ | ------------------ |